mmbillah/academic-kickstart/content/home/experience.md

   date_end = "2019-12-31"
   description = """

-Provided assistance to the students with the following classes.
+Assisted the instructor with preparing course materials, conducting the class and grading homework as well as exams.
+Guided students with in-class performance and homework.

   * ME 304 : Heat Transfer (Fall 2019).
   * ME 303 : Fluid Mechanics (Spring 2019).